How To Draw Insects

 My Mum was repelled by my cockroach drawing so I figure I must have achieved a good likeness!

-I don't think many of us like this insect.
+I don't think too many of us like cockroaches, erk, but he was fun to draw!

 Discover Your Style